Skip to content

 step_dummy(all_nominal_predictors())

-Now we define more than one model using the parsnip package, from the tidymodels framework.
+Now we define multiple models using the parsnip package from the tidymodels framework.

 mod_log <- logistic_reg() %>%